 We are recommending that patients handle some matters over the phone when they can.
 This can include financial counseling, surgery scheduling, and more.
 Simply call about your appointment, and we would be happy to guide you.

 Following Safety Principles Encouraged by the CDC

-There is currently no vaccine for COVID-19, so the best way to prevent illness is to avoid being exposed to this virus.
-This is why we are encouraging everyone to adopt the following safety precautions recommended by the CDC.
+In addition to the COVID-19 vaccine (go to vaccinate.oklahoma.gov to learn more), we are encouraging everyone to adopt the following safety precautions recommended by the CDC.

 Doctors recommend washing your hands many times a day, particularly before and after certain activities.
 It is one of the quickest, simplest, and best ways to remove germs, avoid getting sick, and prevent the spread of disease to others.
 Wash your hands with soap and water for at least 20 seconds.
 Avoid touching your eyes, nose, or mouth throughout the day.